 All things considered, I had a pretty great shopping year in 2018.
-Among my favorite new things that I added into my life include the Sobro Coffee Table, Inboard M1 electric skateboard, Das Keyboard 4 Professional, LeBron Soldier XI basketball shoes, even a 2015 Jeep Grand Cherokee Limited — among other indulgences.
+I added a handful of new favorite items into my life including the Sobro Coffee Table, Inboard M1 electric skateboard, Das Keyboard 4 Professional, LeBron Soldier XI basketball shoes, even a 2015 Jeep Grand Cherokee Limited — among other indulgences.

 If you haven’t yet made a list of all the “wants” you bought last year, you’re doing yourself a disservice.
 It’s of course an entirely depressing exercise to scroll through past Amazon orders and see how much you money spent on unnecessary things, but at the same time you might learn something about yourself.
 More importantly, you might just avoid making a few regrettably idiot purchases in the future.